 I'm a mechanical engineer currently working at Hansen Medical in Mountain View, California.
 I am a recent graduate of the Franklin W. Olin College of Engineering, a small school just outside of Boston.

-In my free time, I keep busy skiing, hiking, camping, and working on projects like robots, human powered vehicles, animatronic penguins and automatic t-shirt cannons.
+In my free time, I keep busy skiing, hiking, camping, and working on projects like robots, human powered vehicles, animatronic penguins, workspaces, and automatic t-shirt cannons.
 I enjoy bicycles and once worked with a friend to build a carbon fiber bike frame with custom CNC machined and welded steel lugs.

 I've been involved with the FIRST Robotics Competition since 2008 as a student and now engineering mentor on Team 254, The Cheesy Poofs from San Jose, CA. In college, I led Olin College's award-winning Human Powered Vehicle Team.